tfpauly/privacy-proxy/draft-private-access-tokens.md

 address, a device identifier, or an account at the Mediator, that can serve as a reasonable proxy for a user with some creation and maintenance cost on the user.

-A Client is expected to create and maintain stable and explicit secrets for use in the Issuance protocol.
-Changing these secrets arbitrarily can result in token issuance failure for an extended period of time; see {{client-state}} for more details.
+For the Issuance protocol, a Client is expected to create and maintain stable and explicit secrets for time periods that are on the scale of Issuer policy windows.
+Changing these secrets arbitrarily during a policy window can result in token issuance failure for the rest of the policy window; see {{client-state}}
+for more details.
+A Client can use a service offered by its Mediator or a third-party to store these secrets, but it is a requirement of the PAT architecture that the Mediator not be able to learn these secrets.

 ## User Interaction